 28. Contently

 The Contently solution strives to address the three critical elements of content marketing: strategy, platform, and storytellers.
-The platform combines expert content strategy, a marketing services platform, and a global talent network to make content marketing more manageable than ever.
+The platform makes content marketing manageable by combining an expert content strategy, a marketing services platform, and a global talent network.

-Today, the platform serves over 200 enterprise clients, hosts a community of 140,000 creatives (writers, filmmakers, and designers), and has paid over $40 million to its contractors.
+The platform now serves over 200 enterprise clients, hosts over 140,000 creatives, and has paid over $40 million to its contractors.

 Pros of Contently’s Pitch Deck

 This Series B financing deck immediately presents impressive statistics explaining an existing market problem – brands fail to achieve their marketing objectives.
-The pitch deck uses screenshots of the platform to showcase its effectiveness and displays logos of current clients to validate its recent traction.
+The pitch deck uses platform screenshots to showcase its effectiveness and displays client logos to validate its recent traction.

 Contently’s Fundraising Activities